-I have been working at American Legislative Exchange Council part-time (Less than a year)
+I worked at American Legislative Exchange Council full-time (Less than a year)

 Advice to Management